-The hike up takes around 20 minutes, you will watch as the canopy of thick trees open up to a gorgeous overlook of the city and of the South China Sea.
+The hike up takes around 20 minutes, you will watch as the canopy of thick trees opens up to a gorgeous overlook of the city and of the South China Sea.

 Overall, this is a great hike just a short way from the busy city and is a great opportunity to ‘get lost’ in nature when you want a little break from the bright lights of the city.

 8.)
 Explore Kowloon

 The Kowloon side of Victoria Harbour offers a more rustic insight into Hong Kong with a smattering of fun spots to pop into.

 9.)
 Visit the Clock Tower

 This towering structure is a welcoming beacon that reminds the people of Hong Kong how it felt to first arrive on the island by steam train, by boat, or by plane.
 Immigrants to Hong Kong are still greeted with the face of the Clock Tower, which is now a declared monument.

 10.)
-Get star-struck at the Avenue of Stars
+See the Avenue of Stars

 For movie buffs, the Avenue of Stars is where to indulge your cinematic knowledge.
 This site is located along Victoria Harbour (very close to the Clock Tower above) for guests to walk along and view.

 11.)
-Escape the busy city at Nan Lian Garden
+Visit Nan Lian Garden

-With all that shopping, sightseeing, and gorging on delicious food, its possible to find yourself with a desire to escape the hustle and bustle of Hong Kong, even if just for a couple of hours.
+With all that shopping, sightseeing, and gorging on delicious food, it’s possible to find yourself with a desire to escape the hustle and bustle of Hong Kong, even if just for a couple of hours.

 Still on the island, but offering a much different atmosphere is Nan Lian Garden.
 The Chi Lin Nunnery is responsible for the care and keeping of this traditionally designed garden, which boasts lotus ponds, small streams, and architecture to remind the viewer of early China.

 12.)
 Relax in Hong Kong Park

 Think of it as a calmer, hot-dog free Central Park, where tourists and locals pause for calm in the city, surrounded by traditional Chinese flora, fauna, and architecture.

 14.)
 See the Golden Bauhinia Square

-The Square, designed and built in 1997, marks the return of Hong Kong from British control to the People’s Republic of China, and the establishment of the Hong Kong Special Administrative Region, which allows Hong Kong to operate with such a unique political system.
+The Square, designed and built back in 1997.
+This marks the return of Hong Kong from British control to the People’s Republic of China and the establishment of the Hong Kong Special Administrative Region.
+This all allows Hong Kong to operate with such a unique political system.